-- i) Videocon infinity Infrastructures Private Limited is a 50 : 50 Joint Venture Company incorporated in India, with Infinity Infotech Parks Limited to carry on the business of infrastructure development like construction of IT/ITes Parks, Biotech Parks etc. - ii) No additional details (including financial statements of the IV) are currently available with the company.
+i) Videocon Infinity Infrastructures Private Limited is a 50 : 50 Joint Venture Company incorporated in India, with Infinity Infotech Parks Limited to carry on the business of Infrastructure development like construction of IT/ITes Parks, Biotech Parks etc.

+If) No additional details (including financial statements of the JV) are currently available with the company.

-Notes to financial statements for the year ended March 31, 2020 (Contd.)
+Videocon Industries Limited Notes to financial statements for the year ended March 31, 2021 (Contd.)